 About Yalla Vote: Launched in 1998, Yalla Vote is the foundation of our non-partisan integrated voter engagement campaign.
 With high concentrations of Arab Americans living in some of the largest and most politically contested states, we know our community can make a difference on issues that matter to all Americans.
 Beyond just election year organizing, Yalla Vote is our vehicle to make the Arab American community’s voice heard nationally and locally.

-Job Description: With administrative and programmatic support from AAI's national staff in Washington, D.C., the Field Organizers will work on multiple fronts to execute an effective Yalla Vote voter registration program in their state.
-These stipend-based, part-time positions will be based out of Michigan, Florida, Massachusetts, and California and are a limited duration assignment with a targeted start date of March 1 and end date of November 6.
-We expect to fill this position with experienced, highly capable Field Organizers able to meet the following responsibilities:
+With administrative and programmatic support from AAI's national staff in Washington, D.C., the Field Organizer will work on multiple fronts to execute an effective Yalla Vote voter registration and engagement program, and an effective Yalla Count Me In Get Out the Count program in their state.
+This stipend-based position will be based out of California (two positions, North & South), Texas, or Iowa.
+This part-time role requires a minimum of 20 hours per week, and is a limited duration assignment with a targeted start date of December 2, 2019, and end date of November 30, 2020.
+We expect to fill this position with an experienced, highly capable candidate able to meet the following responsibilities.

 - Register new voters;

-- Recruit Yalla Vote interns on college campuses;
+- Recruit interns & volunteers on college campuses;

-- Execute Yalla Vote events on multiple college campuses;
+- Execute Yalla Vote/Yalla Count Me In events on multiple college campuses;

-- Execute Yalla Vote events in the community (voter registration, phone banks, canvasses, information tables, meet & greets, etc.);
+- Execute Yalla Vote/Yalla Count Me In events in the community (voter registration, phone banks, canvasses, information tables, meet & greets, etc.);

 - Facilitate data management internally and data collected from volunteers;

-- Engage with the Arab American community to promote Yalla Vote and AAI;
+- Engage with the Arab American community to promote Yalla Vote, Yalla Count Me In, and AAI;

-- Attend community events to promote Yalla Vote and AAI;
+- Attend community events to promote Yalla Vote, Yalla Count Me In, and AAI;

 - Develop relationships with key political players and opinion leaders, allied organizations and coalitions to promote Yalla Vote and AAI and to register voters;

-- Build a volunteer network to ensure the Yalla Vote program’s sustainability beyond the General Election;
+- Build a volunteer network to ensure the Yalla Vote program’s sustainability beyond the General Election, and Yalla Count Me In’s sustainability beyond the end of the Census Bureau’s campaign;

 - Collect "Commit to Vote" cards from Arab American community members;